norskeld/sigma/docs/README.md

 ## Development

-The documentation is hosted on Vercel, so changes will be published automatically.
+The documentation is hosted on CloudFlare Pages, so changes will be published automatically.

 ```bash
 npm run build  # Build for production